-Based on the integrated atoll plans (3.1) the project will support implementation and ongoing management of actions which build the productivity and resilience of the natural resource base and ecosystem services.
-Specifically the project will support actions such as:
+Based on the integrated atoll plans (3.1), which will identify priority management actions to be implemented the project will support implementation and ongoing management of actions which build the productivity and resilience of the natural resource base and ecosystem services.
+Importantly, the management actions will have been identified and prioritised by the community, who, collectively will decide on activities for investment.
+The level of investment (financial) will depend on the final number of target atolls and the number of activities that each atoll community is able to identify, plan for and budget Specifically the project will support actions such as: